Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Problem Formulation

-where the first term responds to variations in the bed slope and the second term resembles the Chezy formula to respond to bottom friction, where $c_f>0$ is Chezys or Mannings roughness coefficient \cite{Chow1959} and the parameter $g$ represents the gravitational acceleration.
+where the first term responds to variations in the bed slope and the second term is resembling the Manning formula to respond to bottom friction, where $K>0$ is Manning's roughness coefficient \cite[Section 3.3.2]{Chow1959}.
+For the boundaries we use rigid-wall and outflow conditions for $\Ga,\Ge$ and $\Gd$ by setting the velocity in normal direction to zero and prescribing a water height $H_1$ at the boundary, such that